Kramers–Kronig relations: Hadronic scattering

 The Kramers–Kronig relations are also used under the name "integral dispersion relations" with reference to hadronic scattering.
 In this case, the function is the scattering amplitude.
 Through the use of the optical theorem the imaginary part of the scattering amplitude is then related to the total cross section, which is a physically measurable quantity.

 Electron scattering

 Similarly to Hadronic scattering, the Kramers–Kronig relations are employed in high energy electron scattering.
 In particular, they enter the derivation of the Gerasimov–Drell–Hearn sum rule.

 Geophysics

-For seismic wave propagation, the Kramer–Kronig relation helps to find right form for the quality factor in an attenuating media.
+For seismic wave propagation, the Kramer–Kronig relation helps to find the correct form for the quality factor in an attenuating medium.

+Electrochemical impedance spectroscopy

+The Kramers-Kronig test is used in battery and fuel cell applications (dielectric spectroscopy) to test for linearity, causality and stationarity.
+Since, it is not possible in practice to obtain data in the whole frequency range, as the Kramers-Kronig formula requires, approximations are necessarily made.

+At high frequencies (> 1 MHz) it is usually safe to assume, that the impedance is dominated by ohmic resistance of the electrolyte, although inductance artefacts are often observed.

+At low frequencies, the KK test can be used to verify whether experimental data are reliable.
+In battery practice, data obtained with experiments of duration less than one minute usually fail the test for frequencies below 10 Hz.
+Therefore, care should be exercised, when interpreting such data.

+In electrochemistry practice, due to the finite frequency range of experimental data, Z-HIT relation is used instead of Kramers-Kronig relations.
+Unlike Kramers-Kronig (which is written for an infinite frequency range), Z-HIT integration requires only a finite frequency range.
+Furthermore, Z-HIT is more robust with respect to error in the Re and Im of impedance, since its accuracy depends mostly on the accuracy of the phase data.